reg1um/Hytnoz/README.md

 - 👋 Hi, I’m @Hytnoz
 - 👀 I’m interested in all about computer science.
-- 🌱 I’m currently studiying at @EPITA
+- 🌱 I’m currently studying at @EPITA
 - 📫 How to reach me ...